mixx3/mixx3.github.io/index.md

 # <a id="education" href="#education">🎓 Education</a>

 * ### Lomonosov Moscow State University
-    (Moscow) Faculty of Physics, Department of Applied Mathematics
+    Faculty of Physics, Department of Applied Mathematics

 # <a id="skills" href="#skills">🛠️ Skills</a>